Towards Benign Memory Forgetting for Selective Multimodal Large Language Model Unlearning: Experiments

 \subsection{Ablation Study}

 To verify the effectiveness of each component in SMFA, we conduct an ablation study as shown in Table~\ref{tab:ab}.
 The unsculpted MFA enforces forgetting but tends to over-generalize, leading to degradation of image understanding and performance on the retain set, which becomes more severe as the amount of forgetting data increases.
-Adding only directional conflict or only relative magnitude masking alleviates over-generalization and recovers memories and general abilities, but the forgetting effect becomes too weak.
+Adding only directional conflict or only relative magnitude masking alleviates over-generalization and effectively preserves retained memory and general abilities, but the forgetting effect becomes too weak.
 In contrast, combining both criteria achieves a balanced outcome, maintaining strong forgetting while preserving image understanding, which confirms the necessity of our full SMFA design.